Khuzestani Arabs: Tribes

-(clan), ‘ashire (tribe), as well as tayefe and qabile (tribal confederacies).
+(clan), 'ashire (tribe), as well as tayefe and qabile (tribal confederacies).

 According to John Gordon Lorimer, the most important Arab tribes at the turn of the 20th century were:

 Genetic studies

-According to Farjadian and Ghaderi who had studied HLA class II allele and haplotype frequencies, Khuzestani Arabs might be genetically different from other Arabs and that their genetic affinity with other Iranian people "might be the result of their common ancestry".
+According to Farjadian and Ghaderi who had studied HLA class II allele and haplotype frequencies, Khuzestani Arabs are genetically different from Arabs and their genetic affinity with other Iranian people "might be the result of their common ancestry".
 Hajjej et al. found that Khuzestani Arabs have close relatedness with Gabesians.
 Haplogroup J1-M267 reaches 33.4% in samples from Khuzestan, higher than in other parts of Iran.
 It also reaches a frequency of 31.6% in Khuzestani Arabs.

 Discrimination allegations

-According to Amnesty International, Ahwazi Arabs face discrimination by the authorities concerning politics, employment and cultural rights, whereas Iran completely rejects such accusations, and considers such charges exaggerated.
-There have also been many arrests of Ahwazi Arabs who have converted to Sunni Islam, which is considered a crime in Iran according to the British activist Peter Tatchell.
+According to Amnesty International, Khuzestani Arabs face discrimination by the authorities concerning politics, employment and cultural rights, whereas Iran completely rejects such accusations, and considers such charges exaggerated.

+There have also been allegations of arrests of Khuzestani Arabs who have converted to Sunni Islam, according to British activist Peter Tatchell.
 Meanwhile, according to the Islamic Republic of Iran, there is no such crime or penalty in its law for converting to Sunnism.

-The rise in conversion to Sunni Islam is partly a result of anti-Arab discrimination, the perceived crackdown on the Arab identity of the region and the view that Sunni Islam is closer to the Arab roots of the Ahwazi Arabs.
 According to the International Campaign for Sunni Prisoners in Iran (ICSPI), the crackdown is due to the Iranian government's alarm at "the rise of Sunni Islam among the Ahwazi Arabs in the traditionally Shia-majority Khuzestan province."
-As a result of these conversions, Sunni Arabs across the Middle East have increasingly shown support for the Ahwazi cause.
+However, the wave of Sunni Islam in Khuzestan was described as a trend which had dissipated "just as quickly" as it had started, and was caused by a mixture of frustration with the Iranian government as well as a desire to be further welcomed in the Pan-Arab movement, as most Arabs are Sunni.